The attorneys of Sutnick & Sutnick Attorneys At Law working

 A commercial driver’s license has very specific requirements about moving violations.
 Even one ticket can have substantial consequences, like increased insurance costs and license suspension.

-How can a lawyer help with my NJ driving record points?
+How can a lawyer help with my New Jersey driving record points?

 There are many things that an attorney can do to assist a driver.
 Most importantly, when a driver receives tickets, they should contact an attorney immediately prior to going to court.
 Often, we can reduce or eliminate the number of points that a driver faces.
 Further, there are times, depending on the circumstances, when we can reopen an old case where a driver previously received motor vehicle points in court.